Muscat – Helpful Tips for Visitors

 Where to stay in Muscat

-Muscat has no shortage of accommodation, catering for most budgets.
-High-end hotels dominate the old town and waterfront areas.
-Resorts are the theme in beachside areas such as Al Qurum.
+Muscat has no shortage of accommodation, catering to most budgets.
+High-end hotels dominate the old town and waterfront areas, while resorts are the main option in beachside areas such as Al Qurum.
+Ruwi is the city’s industrial and business district and offers some excellent mid-range choices.
+We based ourselves here and appreciated the good bus connections, wide range of eating options, and easy access to grocery stores.

 Where to eat and drink in Muscat

 The array of eateries in Muscat is impressive.
-Indian, Pakistani, Bangladesh and Turkish offerings are abundant.
-Traditional Omani style restaurants and cafes are everywhere.
-Food is fresh.
+Indian, Pakistani, Bangladeshi, and Turkish offerings are abundant.
+Traditional Omani restaurants and cafes are also everywhere.
+Food is fresh, affordable, and comforting.
 Rice and the smell of homemade breads are never far away.
-Food is affordable.
-The vegetable curries we ate here were delicious.
+The vegetable curries we ate here were particularly delicious.

-- Get to Ananthapuri Indian (really tasty food, huge selection, with heaps of vegetarian options.
+• Get to Ananthapuri Indian (really tasty food, huge selection and plenty of vegetarian options.
 Gets packed on weekends)

-- Don’t miss Royal House Restaurant (nice spot on the waterfront, lovely staff)
+• Don’t miss Royal House Restaurant (a relaxed spot on the waterfront with lovely staff)

-- Check out Gauranga Bhaban Pure Vegetarian Cafe (packed with locals, great snacks)
+• Check out Gauranga Bhaban Pure Vegetarian Cafe (popular with locals and great choice for snacks)

 Things to see and do in Muscat

-Mutrah is the name given to the old town.
-Exploring the souq, alleys and shops is a lot of fun.
-Very busy.
+Mutrah is the old town of Muscat, and exploring its souq, alleys, and shops is a lot of fun.
+Gets very busy.

 Mutrah Fort has panoramic views over the city and out to sea.

 Sultan Qaboos Grand Mosque is open to visitors on Monday to Thursday mornings.
 Very impressive.
-Cover up.
+Remember to cover up.
 Bus number 1 stops here.

-Immerse yourself in local life by visiting the busy fish market, and fruit shop, a short walk from the old town.
+Immerse yourself in local life by visiting the busy fish market and fruit shop, just a short walk from the old town.

-Qurum Beach is the number one choice for when it comes to cooling off at the beach.
+Qurum Beach is the top spot for cooling off and enjoying the sea.

-Museums are not only a great way to learn about the local cultures and history, but the perfect place to cool off.
-Bait Al Zubair and the National Museum are two well worth a visit.
+Museums are not only a great way to learn about local culture and history, but also perfect for escaping the heat.
+Bait Al Zubair and the National Museum are both worth a visit.

-Al Alam Palace and Al Mirani Fort are both impressive attractions, and only a ten minute bus ride from the old town.
+Al Alam Palace and Al Mirani Fort are notable attractions just a ten-minute bus ride from the old town.

 Getting around Muscat

-Buses are the number one way to get around the city, for locals and travellers.
-They are clean, regular, cheap, and always on time.
-The drivers are local Omani men.
-They are friendly and helpful.
-Bus A1 runs from Ruwi to the airport.
-Bus 4 travels from Ruwi into the old town.
-Taxis are never far away, and can be shared.
+Buses are the easiest way to get around Muscat for both locals and travellers.
+They are clean, regular, affordable, and punctual, with friendly Omani drivers who are happy to help.
+Bus A1 runs from Ruwi to the airport, while Bus 4 connects Ruwi with the old town.
+Taxis are also widely available and can be shared to save money.

 Useful things to know before visiting Muscat